 4.1.2 The Service Provider processes personal data of his registered 'prospective' or 'established' Business Partners, their Communication Partners, and, if appropriate, their Agents and Equipment Operators [2.2.2 / 4.5.4] exclusively.
 The lawfulness of processing is given by ban with permit reservation due to purpose limitation according to 'Article 6 paragraph 1 subparagraph 1 and its points (b), (c) and (f) GDPR (EU)':

 (i) The lawfulness of processing according to 'point (b)' is given by all (pre-)contractual matters that result in the lawful processing according to 'point (c)' by Service Provider's compliance with the legal obligations, the Service Provider is subject to.
-Latter is based on the reporting requirements of Service Provider's supervising Authorities, responsible Chamber, and competent Federation [1.2.2 / 1.2.3 / 1.3 / 4.5.2] authorized to issue directives in privacy, foreign trade, tax investigation, documentation and storage matters according to the applicable legal provisions [2.3.2 (ii) / 2.3.2 (vii)], whereby the legal retention period for tax law-relevant documents and the appropriate correspondence data dominates with 10 years, beginning from the end of the current year as per 'UStG (DE)' [2.1.1].
+Latter is based on the reporting requirements of Service Provider's supervising Authorities or/and responsible Chamber or/and competent Federation [1.2.2 / 1.2.3 / 1.3 / 4.5.2] authorized to issue directives in privacy, foreign trade, tax investigation, documentation and storage matters according to the applicable legal provisions [2.3.2 (ii) / 2.3.2 (vii)], whereat the legal retention period for tax law-relevant documents and the appropriate correspondence data dominates with ten years, beginning from the end of the current year as per 'UStG (DE)' [2.1.1]

-(ii) In cases of a lawful processing due to purpose limitation according to 'point (f)' in all matters of the establishment, exercise or defense of legal claims or for the purposes of other legitimate interests currently or in future pursued by the Service Provider or by a third party, not overridden by the interests or fundamental rights and freedoms of the data subject, the data subjects are [2.3.3 (ii) / 3.5 / 4] or will be informed about the specific purpose(s) of the processing by provable notifier via their Online Support Areas [4.5.3] in advance.
+(ii) In cases of a lawful processing due to purpose limitation according to 'point (f)' in all matters of the establishment, exercise or defense of legal claims or for the purposes of other legitimate interests currently or in future pursued by the Service Provider or by a third party, not overridden by the interests or fundamental rights and freedoms of the data subject, the data subjects are [2.3.3 (ii) / 3.5 / 4] or will be informed about the specific purpose(s) of the processing and about the applicable legal statute of limitations with retention periods up to thirty years as per the Sections 195ff 'BGB (DE)' [2.1.1] by provable notifier via their Online Support Areas [4.5.3] in advance.

 4.1.3 The corresponding 'ePrivacy Regulation' of the European Union [2.1.2] with important implementation provisions of the 'GDPR (EU)' [2.1.2] is still missing.
 To attain legal certainty in cases of doubt, individual privacy matters shall be clarified between Service Provider and Stakeholders according to the provisions of (a) the '2002/58/EC ePrivacy Directive' or (b) of the proposal of the new 'ePrivacy Regulation (COM (2017) 10 final) (EU)' or (c) to the prevailing case-law [2.1.2 / 2.3.1 / 4.9], depending on which comes as close as possible to the sense of the privacy provisions and the economic meaning of business development facilitated by secured cross-border electronic communication [3.2.1] to support the strategy for the 'European single market ESM' [3.2.2] as well as Service Provider's strategy for the global market [2.4].